 Which green economy ‘archetype’ are you?

 While the tool is designed to be used by any country to determine which opportunities align best with its core characteristics – and each country will have its own unique “signature” – we have already identified five broad archetypes that different groups of countries will tend to identify with:

 To illustrate how the tool works, take the example of Archetype 4 – the resource rich countries.
 With abundant resources including land, oil, gas, water, solar exposure and wind potential, these are countries similar to China, Brazil, India, Australia, US and Middle East nations.
 Their biggest green opportunities will include industries that can sustainably extract resources (e.g. green mining, green agriculture), produce greener fuels (heavily linked to agricultural resources), trade carbon (particularly at the project origination phase, if large amounts of forest can provide carbon sinks), as well as green / renewable energy generation, and potentially green hydrogen generation if land and infrastructure allow.
 Countries in this category that are heavily reliant on fossil fuel and rare minerals will also see in energy transitions an opportunity to make their economic growth resilient as the world is shifting, in the short or medium term, towards more sustainable energy and material sources.

 It is to be noted that no country in the world perfectly align to these archetypes.
 Each nation will have its own “signature”, and it is possible that many economies will be a hybrid of multiple archetypes (like China and India, for example).
 However, these archetypes are helpful in determining broad groupings and the logical opportunities that relate to them.
-You can find more details on the archetypes and their related opportunities, in our full report published on November 2022.
+You can find more details on the archetypes and their related opportunities, in our full report published in January 2023.